 The brain is the organ in a person's skull that controls the functions of all of the other organs.
 Together, the brain and spine make up the central nervous system.
-The brain is responsible for the experience of the five senses (taste, touch, sight, hearing and smell).
-The brain is also the seat of thought, language, personality, creativity and memory.
+The brain is responsible for the experience of the five senses (taste, touch, sight, hearing, and smell).
+The brain is where thought, language, personality, creativity, and memory are controlled.
 The brain controls movement, sensation, balance, and coordination.
-In order to do its job, the brain requires an enormous amount of the oxygen and nutrient energy that a person takes in regularly.
+In order to do its job, the brain needs oxygen and nutrient energy that a person takes in regularly.

-Brain tumors occur when cells in the brain begin to divide out of control and start to displace or invade nearby tissues.
-Occasionally, brain tumors can spread throughout the body.
-Tumors that have the potential to spread to other sites of the brain or body are called malignant.
-When tumors originate in the brain, they are called primary brain tumors.
-Any of the various normal cell types of the brain can mutate and become a primary tumor, and the particular cell type that makes up the tumor controls how the tumor is likely to behave.
-Secondary brain tumors, or brain metastases, are those that originate elsewhere in the body and metastasize (spread) to the brain.
-These are not classified as primary brain tumors, but instead as brain metastases.
-Brain metastases are actually much more common than primary brain tumors.
+Brain tumors occur when cells in the brain begin to grow out of control and start to displace or invade nearby tissues.
+Some brain tumors can spread throughout the body.
+Tumors that can spread to other parts of the brain or body are called malignant.
+When tumors start in the brain, they are called primary brain tumors.
+Secondary brain tumors, or brain metastases, are cancers that start elsewhere in the body and metastasize (spread) to the brain.
+These are not classified as primary brain tumors, but the spread of the original type of tumor to the brain.
+Brain metastases are more common than primary brain tumors.

 Brain tumors are not really thought of as a single disease, but rather as a collection of several diseases that are characterized by cell type, clinical behavior, and type of therapy.
 One of the special characteristics of brain tumors is that sometimes benign tumors can be as challenging to treat as a malignant tumor, depending on their size and location within the brain.
 This is because the brain is locked into place by the skull and can't move out of the way if a tumor is growing near it.
-Even a benign tumor can cause pressure on the brain, and this pressure can be both symptomatic and life-threatening.
+Even a benign tumor can cause pressure on the brain.
+This pressure can cause symptoms and be life-threatening.

-Exposure to radiation, both therapeutic (treatment for a disease) and from atomic bomb exposure, has been linked to the development of certain types of primary brain tumors, including meningiomas, gliomas, and sarcomas, particularly if the exposure took place in childhood.
-Higher radiation doses are generally felt to increase the risk of eventually developing a brain tumor, and radiation-induced brain tumors can take anywhere from 10-30 years to form.
+Exposure to ionizing radiation, both therapeutic (treatment for a disease) and from atomic bomb exposure, has been linked to the development of certain types of primary brain tumors, including meningiomas, gliomas, and sarcomas, particularly if the exposure took place in childhood.
+Higher radiation doses are generally felt to increase the risk of eventually developing a brain tumor.
+Radiation-induced brain tumors can take anywhere from 10-30 years to form.

-With the recent popularity of cellular phones, many people have worried that their use may be a risk factor for developing brain tumors, but there has been no conclusive evidence that cell phones increase the risk of brain tumors.
-There has also been concern regarding exposure to powerful magnetic fields (high power lines) and some sugar substitutes (aspartame), however, there has not been any conclusive evidence linking these factors to increased risk of brain cancer.
+With the recent popularity of cellular phones, many people have worried that their use may be a risk factor for developing brain tumors.
+However, there has been no conclusive evidence that cell phones increase the risk of brain tumors.
+There has also been concern regarding exposure to powerful magnetic fields (high power lines) and some sugar substitutes (aspartame).
+Again, there has not been any conclusive evidence linking these factors to increased risk of brain cancer.

 Certain hereditary disorders can predispose someone to the development of certain brain tumors, but only about 5% of primary brain tumors have known hereditary factors.
 Genetic diseases like neurofibromatosis type 1, neurofibromatosis type 2, von Hippel-Lindau disease, and tuberous sclerosis are all associated with an increased risk of developing a primary brain tumor.